f4z3r/wasmcloud-tutorial/custom-provider/README.md

 ## Custom Component

-As mentioned before a provider provides functionailties for components.
-Hence to showcase the usage of these functionalities we will build a minimal custom component that incorporates the before implemented functionalities of a `key-value` store.
-Checkout the `custom-component/` folder and make yourself familiar with the structure of it.
+As mentioned before a provider provides functionalities for components.
+Hence, to showcase the usage of these functionalities we will build a minimal custom component that incorporates the before implemented functionalities of a `key-value` store.
+Check out the `custom-component/` folder and make yourself familiar with the structure of it.

 ### Wasm Interface Type

-As with all `wasmassembly` components we need to define the interface to setup the contract between the component and the provider from the component side.
+As with all WebAssembly components we need to define the interface to setup the contract between the component and the provider from the component side.
 Go to `custom-component/wit/component.wit` and define the contract to import the `key-value` exposed `store` interface.
 Additionally in order to interact more easily with the component we also want to use the `httpserver` provider.

 <details>
   <summary>Solution</summary>